Alexius25/Subnautica-Mods/docs/CustomBeds.md

 | blanketTexture        | No        | None (uses vanilla)                           |
 | mattressTexture       | No        | None (uses vanilla)                           |
 | bedType               | No        | "Bed1"                                        |

-- All the texture fields *can* be empty
-- All the texture fields can have the same Image file

 **Example Config.json:**